 "Manufacturing" is the process by which players can create items within the game by converting materials and components into new items whilst using a blueprint.

-Players are able to Manufacture in facilities that offer this particular service, and there are no time restrictions or limits on how many Manufacturing jobs can be installed in a Facility.
-This changed from the previous "Slots" system used in pre-Crius Eve Online.
+Players can manufacture in facilities that offer this particular service, and there are no time restrictions or limits on how many Manufacturing jobs can be installed in a Facility.
 Factors that do affect a player starting a Manufacturing job include:

 - Their distance from the Facility